American Eagle Outfitters Inc. (AEO) Just Got Our Attention

-American Eagle Outfitters Inc. (NYSE:AEO) went down by -1.01% from its latest closing price compared to the recent 1-year high of $38.99.
-The company’s stock price has collected 1.06% of gains in the last five trading sessions.
+American Eagle Outfitters Inc. (NYSE:AEO) went up by 1.81% from its latest closing price compared to the recent 1-year high of $38.99.
+The company’s stock price has collected -0.83% of loss in the last five trading sessions.
 MarketWatch.com reported on 06/30/21 that Playboy’s purchase of Australian lingerie brand Honey Birdette sends shares up 10%

 >> 7 Top Picks for the Post-Pandemic Economy <<